Male tree producing a few female cones (inset)

 TORREYA GUARDIAN PAUL CAMIRE DISCOVERS ONLINE MS. DORMAN'S NOTES ON TORREYA ACQUISITION AND PLANTING.

-August 6 email from Paul Camire:
+August 6 email from Paul Camire (torreya planter in Michigan):

 I was able to get a copy of Caroline Dormon's paper on Torreya.